seananderson/metafolio/inst/ms/ms.md

 which a variable response might occur, (2) the traits and behaviours that respond in variable ways to the environment, and (3) the conservation actions that can increase or decrease the diversity of response.
-Environmental drivers of response can include, for example, changes to temperature, habitat availability, land-use intensity, air quality, water chemistry, fire, or extreme weather [@tilman2001a; @elmqvist2003; @laliberte2010].
+Environmental drivers of response can include, for example, changes to temperature, habitat availability, land-use intensity, air quality, water chemistry, fire, or extreme weather [@tilman2001a; @elmqvist2003; @laliberte2010;
+@cariveau2013].
 Traits and behaviours that can respond with variation include population responses such as productivity, fitness, or mortality, as well as behavioural responses such as foraging and migration [@elmqvist2003].
 Identifying conservation actions that promote environmental response diversity is critical to developing stable ecological systems [@mori2013].
-However, even just measuring environmental response diversity in real ecological systems is challenging, albeit possible [e.g. @mayfield2010; @thibaut2012; @cariveau2013].
-Therefore, a realistic solution may be to generate general guidelines from a small number of intensively-monitored systems in which we can associate changes in synchrony of population or species traits (e.g. productivity or foraging behaviour) with changes in conservation regimes (e.g. REF).
+However, even just measuring environmental response diversity in real ecological systems is challenging, albeit possible [e.g. @mayfield2010; @thibaut2012;
+@cariveau2013].
+Therefore, a realistic solution may be to generate general guidelines from a small number of intensively-monitored systems in which we can associate changes in synchrony of traits or behaviours with changes in conservation regimes.

 Conservation planning is inherently a spatial activity [@pressey2007] and our results can inform how we approach spatial conservation planning.
 First, our results suggest focusing on conserving the processes and mechanisms underlying stability, not just biodiversity itself [@pressey2007].
-Our results also illustrate the importance of integrating across environmental uncertainty [@pressey2007; @ando2012], particularly given increasingly diverse and rapid environmental changes (REF).
-Testing performance across multiple states of nature is a goal well-suited for decision analysis (REF) and portfolio risk and return performance could be useful outcomes to measure as part of decision analyses evaluating spatial planning.
-The increasing rapidness and variability of environmental change also necessitates a dynamic approach in which spatial planning is re-evaluated at regular intervals [@hannah2002a] --- perhaps regularly testing for changes in population and species asynchrony in addition to changes in local productivity and variability.
+Our results also illustrate the importance of integrating across environmental uncertainty [@ando2012], particularly given the uncertainty surrounding the effects of climate change on ecological systems [@walther2002].
+Testing performance across multiple states of nature is a goal well-suited for decision analysis [@keeney1982] and portfolio risk and return performance could be useful outcomes to measure as part of decision analyses evaluating spatial planning.
+The increasing rapidness and variability of environmental change also necessitates a dynamic approach in which spatial planning is re-evaluated at regular intervals [@hannah2002a] --- perhaps testing for changes in population and species asynchrony in addition to changes in local productivity and variability.

 We suggest a number of specific extensions to our simulation model.
 First the environment-response-diversity mechanism could be expanded.
-Whereas other forms of response diversity affecting productivity would have a similar effect to thermal tolerance, the distribution of response diversity across a metapopulation does not necessarily follow a linear gradient, different forms of response diversity could interact, and environmental conditions could affect populations through mechanisms other than productivity.
-Second, in addition to other taxa, our model could be extended to ecological communities after accounting for species interactions, or to meta-communities.
+The distribution of response diversity across a metapopulation does not necessarily follow a linear gradient, different forms of response diversity could interact, and environmental conditions could affect populations through mechanisms other than productivity.
+Second, in addition to other taxa, our model could be extended to ecological communities or meta-communities after accounting for species interactions.
+Third, without any modifications, our model could consider the Moran or environmental-filter concept [@schindler2008;
-Third, without any modifications, our model could consider the Moran or environmental-filter concept [@schindler2008; @rogers2008] whereby populations experience increasingly different environmental forces at further distances.
+@rogers2008] whereby populations experience increasingly different environmental forces at further distances.
 Fourth, a model could consider the contribution of contemporary evolution [@stockwell2003].
 These rapid adaptations to changes in the environment could strongly influence portfolio performance and emphasize the importance of maintaining genetic diversity and a variety of local habitat.
 Finally, our model could be conditioned on a system of interest --- say a particular river basin in our example --- and the metapopulation portfolio could be optimized across conservation and restoration options as part of a formal decision analysis.

 Our results suggest three broad research priorities.
 First, our work highlights the importance of research that identifies response diversity [e.g.